helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 into an object graph.
 The mapper returns a value that is independent of the JDBC row and its resources.

-A runtime exception raised by the mapper reaches the `JdbcClient` terminal method unchanged.
-If the failure then crosses a managed local transaction boundary, the transaction provider can report a `TxException` with the mapper exception as its cause.
+Outside a local transaction, a runtime exception raised by the mapper passes through the `JdbcClient` terminal method unchanged.
+Inside a managed local transaction, the transaction provider can report a `TxException` with the mapper exception as its cause.

 ### Result Cardinality